padrossov/VescUart/README.md

+# Fork lib from Peemouse (https://github.com/Peemouse/VescUart)

+Edit to  allow proper use of the ``setLocalProfile`` function.

+Tested with the 5.01 VESC FW.

 # VescUart

 Arduino library for interfacing with a VESC over UART.
 This library is based upon the library written by RollingGecko (https://github.com/RollingGecko/VescUartControl).
 The library is updated for the newest VESC firmware (FW3.40) and cleaned up a bit.
 The library is not backwards compatible, so you have to upload the newest firmware to your VESC.